+enceks the infinware in the device against the one round in the repository and retain.
 OK_NEWER Firmware in repository is newer than firmware in device.
 Update possible.
 OK_OLDER Firmware in repository is older (!) than firmware in device.
 Update possible (but not recommended).
+OK_EQUAL Firmware in the repository is equal to the firmware in the device.
+Update possible.

-OK OTHER Firmware in repository has a different functionality, but an update is possible.
+OK_OTHER Firmware in repository has a different functionality, but an update is possible.
 NO_SOURCE Update not possible, no firmware found in repository.
 NO_MATCH Update not possible, firmware in repository not correct for this device.
-NO_SUPPORT No firmware update possibility with this device.
+NO SUPPORT No firmware update possibility with this device.